Japan Earthquake Relief Fund Recipients as of November 2013

 NPO Jibunmirai Club (ＮＰＯ法人じぶん未来クラブ) partners with Young Americans, an American non-profit group, to bring Japanese and American youth together through the popular musical workshops that instill respect, self-esteem, teamwork and the discovery of one’s potential.
 With a second grant from the Japan Earthquake Relief Fund, a series of workshops will take place in Tohoku in the fall of 2013.

 NPO Riku Café （りくカフェ）started as a small community space where local residents could relax, come together over tea or coffee, and share information in Rikuzentaka.
-Given the success of the space, the Relief Fund will provide support to build a larger café that will be designed, pro bono, by architect Yuri Naruse, so the organization can provide more services and activities for the community.
+Given the success of the space, the Relief Fund will provide support to build a larger café that will be designed by architect Yuri Naruse so the organization can provide more services and activities for the community.

 re:terra started the Kesen Tsubaki Dream Project, a community development project that includes job creation, forestry conservation and tourism.
 Partnering with a small refinery that was damaged as a result of 3.11, an NPO that helps the disabled find employment, and a group of women doctors, re:terra developed and sells Kesen Tsubaki hand crème using oil from camellia seeds. re:terra also supports the conservation of the cedar forests in Kesen where the camellia plants grow.

 Rias no Mori (りあすの森) works in Ishinomaki on restoration and community-building efforts in a way that takes into consideration the area’s educational, environmental, economic and welfare needs.
-Funds will help establish the Satoyama Activity Center, offering educational and recreational programs.
+A second grant from the Japan Earthquake Relief Fund will continue support for the Satoyama Activity Center’s educational and recreational programs for children and adults.

 Studio for Cultural Exchange (文化交流工房) was founded to promote cultural exchange activities between Japan and the United States.
 Voices from Japan: Despair and Hope from Disaster is its first collaborative project and includes tanka written by survivors of the earthquake and tsunamis.
 With support from the Japan Earthquake Relief Fund, the experience of the tanka poets from Tohoku can be shared in the U.S and beyond.

-Supporting Union for Practical-Use of Educational Resources (教育支援協会), in partnership with Abukuma NS Net, both of which run summer camps for children all over Japan, started the Fukushima Kids Summer Camp (ふくしまキッズ夏季林間学校) for first through ninth graders from Fukushima Prefecture who were not able to enjoy the outdoors during summer of 2011 due to radiation concerns.
-With support from the Japan Earthquake Relief Fund, an additional 200 students participated in the Fukushima Kids Summer Camp in Hokkaido.
-The Supporting Union for Practical-Use of Educational Resources provided summer camp opportunities to children after the Hanshin Awaji and the Chuetsu earthquakes.
+Supporting Union for Practical-Use of Educational Resources (教育支援協会), in partnership with Abukuma NS Net, both of which run summer camps for children all over Japan, started the Fukushima Kids Summer Camp (ふくしまキッズ夏季林間学校) in the summer of 2011 for first through ninth graders from Fukushima Prefecture who were not able to enjoy the outdoors due to radiation concerns.
+In the summer of 2014, with support from the Japan Earthquake Relief Fund, the Supporting Union will organize its fourth Fukushima Kids Summer Camp in Hokkaido.

 Tokyo Volunteer Network for Disaster Relief (東京災害ボランティアネットワーク) is an experienced disaster preparedness, relief and recovery organization based in Tokyo with experience in region (1998 Fukushima flood).
 Funds from the Japan Earthquake Relief Fund support the establishment of a distribution center in the city Tome, Miyagi Prefecture for the food, water, blankets and other goods the Network will collect and distribute.
 The network coordinated the efforts of approximately 3,000 volunteers who came to the region in groups of 15-50 for one week at a time to help distribute emergency relief supplies and help with clean-up efforts.